BlockopolisCoding/Blockopolis-Home/src/guidelines/uploading.md

 - Characters (including parodies)
 - Scripts/Quotes from the show

+# Skibidi Toilet
+References to Skibidi Toilet will be removed.

+This includes but is not limited to:
+- Characters
+- Sounds from the series

 # Copyright
 You are responsible for making sure you have the necessary rights, licenses, or permission for any user-generated content you submit to Blockopolis.